 No, Defence issues export permissions and assessments free-of-charge.

 DEC endeavours to process non-sensitive export applications as quickly as is practical, but the processing time is up to 15 working days.
-However, for sensitive destinations or goods, the time frame can be up to three months due to the need to consult with other government agencies.
-Also, if the destination and/or goods are very sensitive the time frame can be longer.
+However, for sensitive or complex applications, the time frame can be up to 35 days due to the need to consult with other government agencies.
+Also, if the export application is highly complex or sensitive the time frame can be longer.

 For more information on the process for applications see the Application Process page.